zhengwanw/shadowN/README.md

-ShadowN folder: all of the reqired source code files of ShadowN
+The ShadowN folder contains all required source code files necessary for implementing the ShadowN method.
-Analysis.R: The source code for the implementation of ShadowN, along with all analysis
+Analysis.R contains the source code for the implementation of ShadowN, along with all scripts used for data analysis.